The Board & Subcommittees

 Non-Executive Director

 Sharjeel joins the Board as chair of Commonwealth Games England’s Audit and Finance Committee.
-Sharjeel brings expertise in financial & cash management as well as strong understanding of working in the creative sector.
+Sharjeel brings expertise in financial & cash management, as well as a strong understanding of working in the creative and media sector.

 Chief Executive